 ACEs are common…nearly two-thirds (64%) of adults have at least one.

-They cause adult onset of chronic disease, such as cancer and heart disease, as well as mental illness, violence and being a victim of violence.
+They cause adult onset of chronic diseases, such as cancer and heart disease, as well as mental illness, violence, and being a victim of violence.

 ACEs don’t occur alone….if you have one, there’s an 87% chance that you have two or more.
 The more ACEs you have, the greater the risk for chronic disease, mental illness, violence, and being a victim of violence.
 People have an ACE score of 0 to 10.
 Each type of trauma counts as one, no matter how many times it occurs.
 You can think of an ACE score as a cholesterol score for childhood trauma.
 For example, people with an ACE score of 4 are twice as likely to be smokers and seven times more likely to be alcoholics.
 Having an ACE score of 4 increases the risk of emphysema or chronic bronchitis by nearly 400 percent, and suicide by 1200 percent.
 People with high ACE scores are more likely to be violent, to have more marriages, more broken bones, more drug prescriptions, more depression, and more autoimmune diseases.
 People with an ACE score of 6 or higher are at risk of their lifespan being shortened by 20 years.

 ACEs are responsible for a big chunk of workplace absenteeism, and for costs in health care, emergency response, mental health, and criminal justice.
 So, the fifth finding from the ACE Study is that childhood adversity contributes to most of our major chronic health, mental health, economic health, and social health issues.